Understanding Codabar Barcodes

 The Lab and Library Standard

-Codabar is a discrete, self-checking linear symbology.
-It was developed to be reliably read even when printed by older equipment or applied to flexible, wrinkled surfaces like blood bags or medical specimen tubes.
+Codabar (also referred to as NW-7, USD-4, or Code 2 of 7) is a discrete, self-checking linear symbology introduced back in 1972.
+It was specifically engineered to be reliably read even when printed by low-quality dot-matrix printers or applied to highly flexible, wrinkled surfaces like medical blood bags or chemical specimen tubes.
+You can create Codabar barcodes free with our barcode maker.

 Start and Stop Characters

-Codabar supports a limited but specialized set of characters:
+Outside of the Start/Stop letters, Codabar supports a very limited but highly specialized set of characters: